autoworks/autoworks-player-docs/docs/display-options.md

 - **Type:** Boolean
 - **Default:** `false`

-Forces the Autoworks Player to always be in Showcase mode
+Forces the Player to always be in Showcase mode

 ```js
 forceShowcase: true